 At 8000 mts and the final site for setting up camp, the South Col is like no other place on earth.
 A relatively flatter area, no larger than half a football field, it has Everest & Lhotse on 2 sides and a sharp drop of nearly 5000 ft into Nepal on one side and a sharper drop of 6000 ft into Tibet on the other side.

 Having reached South Col by late afternoon, we just had a couple of hours of rest and hydration before gearing up to start the final push to the summit.
-We climbed up the triangular south face of Everest, 10 steps at at time, with our headlamps and the stars lighting up the way.
+We climbed up the triangular south face of Everest, 10 steps at time, with our headlamps and the stars lighting up the way.
 After nearly 10 hours of climbing, I reached the South Summit of Everest (8750 mts).

-The sun rise from the east was just incredible, a deep blue arch appeared in the east marking the horizon, slowly turned to orange and the first light of the sun came out like a flash!
-And as I continued climbing the sharp knife ridge towards the summit of Everest, the fear of falling off 6000 feat was replaced by the sense of awe of being able to see a hundred miles into Tibet and Nepal.
+The sunrise from the east was just incredible, a deep blue arch appeared in the east marking the horizon, slowly turned to orange and the first light of the sun came out like a flash!
+And as I continued climbing the sharp knife ridge towards the summit of Everest, the fear of falling off 6000 feats was replaced by the sense of awe of being able to see a hundred miles into Tibet and Nepal.
 At 6.18 am, I stood on top of the world, totally overwhelmed by a sense of gratitude and the grandeur of the moment.

 Contributed by Vikas Dimri

 The world’s youngest volcano and the only one that humans have witnessed the whole life cycle of, Parícutin was listed as one of the Natural Wonders of the World in 1997.
 Located in Michoacán, Mexico, the volcano first appeared in 1943 and by 1952 had become a cinder cone.
-Now classed as extinct, during its 9 year life span the volcano buried two villages and damaged an area of 90 sq miles.
+Now classed as extinct, during its 9-year life span the volcano buried two villages and damaged an area of 90 sq miles.

 The extinct volcano is now a tourist attraction and can be climbed.
 The best way to visit is to stay in the nearby town of Uruapan and get an early bus to Angahuan.
 You need to budget a full day if you want to climb the volcano, which is definitely worth it.
 Be aware, it will be a long day, but it is incredible.

 I couldn’t find tour companies that went up the volcano, but this is not a problem.
 The second you get off the bus there will be at least one local ready to take you.
-You have to take a horse, so you pay for each horse and the guide, the price various depending on the season and other factors.
-Me and the other half paid a little under £50, much cheaper than I expected.
+You have to take a horse, so you pay for each horse and the guide, the price varies depending on the season and other factors.
+I and the other half paid a little under £50, much cheaper than I expected.
 But make sure you take extra money to tip as well.
 The guide will take you to the base of the cone (you have to pay a little extra to enter the park).
 From there you can climb the cone by foot and then scramble back down.
 The cone is still hot and even sizzling in places!

 On the way back (or if you can’t budget a full day) make sure you visit the church of San Juan Parangaricutiro.
 This church was buried by lava when the volcano erupted, now it looks like a dragon’s lair.
-With the volcano in the background it is an incredible sight.
-Be aware, be the time you are getting the bus back to Uruapan, you will be covered in ash!
+With the volcano in the background, it is an incredible sight.
+Be aware, by the time you are getting the bus back to Uruapan, you will be covered in ash!